dennislv/SagemcomFAST5688Wstats/README.md

 # hdhrxml.php
 Simple script to grab stats from a T-Mobile Sagemcom FAST5688W 5G modem.
 Other scripts seem to include way too many libraries to do such simple requests.
+If nothing else, this should quickly show you all of the common endpoints and the method to communicate with them.

 ## Setup
 ### You only need to modify 1 variable to specify your modem's password.